scaredfinger/dietizme/libs/domain/omnidata-types/README.md

 ## Overview

 This library contains automatically generated TypeScript types derived from the Omnidata GraphQL schema.
-It enables type-safe interaction with the Omnidata API throughout the DietizMe application.
+It enables type-safe interaction with the Omnidata API throughout the Otiuming application.

 ## Usage